mohits/ruby-binary-parser/README.md

       stream.get_next.show(true)
     end

-StreamTemplateBase has many useful method to choose structures from the stream.
+StreamTemplateBase has many useful methods to choose structures from the stream.
 If you want to know detail of these methods, please read documentation or concerned source-files.